pdfernhout/Twirlip2/README.md

 If I had more time, I'd have involved people on this list in planning this sprint, rather than just forge ahead without substantial discussion.
 But sometimes you have to "code first and ask questions later" in an agile way, to get good feedback given an all too common "failure of the imagination", right? :-) And hopefully once this system is working at a minimal level of functionality, future sprints could eventually be designed using the software itself in a bootstrapping way, time permitting. :-)

+This was originally intended to be a very ambitious one-week sprint, but realistically speaking it is a much longer term project.

-## Day-by-day user stories and tasks for Thunderbird Server / Twirlip
+## Milestones for Thunderbird Server / Twirlip Proof-Of-Concept (POC)

-### Saturday/Sunday 2015-12-12 to 2015-12-13:
+### Project Planning and Setup

 User stories: